-- Low performance requirements: Tapkey is designed to work with battery-powered locking devices with strict resource constraints regarding available program memory, persistent data memory, RAM and computing performance.
+Low-performance requirements: Tapkey is designed to work with battery-powered locking devices with strict resource constraints regarding available program memory, persistent data memory, RAM and computing performance.

 - Cryptography: The TLCP protocol was designed to work with a variety of cryptographic algorithms, including symmetric and asymmetric algorithms.
-To allow use on performance-constrained devices, this SDK implements cryptography solely based on AES-128.
+To allow use on performance-constrained devices, this SDK currently implements cryptography based on AES-128.

 Fast and Simple Integration¶

 To allow fast and simple integration into any type of locking hardware, this Tapkey Firmware SDK is provided to lock manufacturers.
-The SDK consists of following components:
+The SDK consists of the following components:

 - TLCP library: Library implementing the application layer protocols (TLCP, ISO 7816).
 This component was developed by the Tapkey team and MUST be used by any Tapkey-enabled lock.
-The TLCP library is provided as static library.
+The TLCP library is provided as a static library.